nats-io/nats.java/README.md

 Publishing and subscribing to Jetstream enabled servers is straightforward.
 A Jetstream enabled application will connect to a server, establish a Jetstream context, and then publish or subscribe.
-This can be mixed and matched with standard NATS subject, and jetstream subscribers, depending on configuration, recieve messages from both streams and directly from other NATS producers.
+This can be mixed and matched with standard NATS subject, and JetStream subscribers, depending on configuration, receive messages from both streams and directly from other NATS producers.

 ### The Jetstream Context